Tuesdays, March 3, 10, 17 and 24, 2026

 Fees

-The fee is $95 for the full series or $55 for half of the series per person and includes the cost of instruction and online handout materials.
+The fee is $100 for the entire series (four weeks) or $60 for half of the series (two weeks) per person and includes the cost of instruction and online handout materials.

 Payment is required at the time of registration.
 If you have any questions or concerns, please email us at ContinuingEd@pennstatehealth.psu.edu.